Lemon695/obsidian-lemon-toolkit/README.md

   - Most used in last 7 days: Sorts by usage frequency in the last week
   - Most used in last 30 days: Sorts by usage frequency in the last month
   - Alphabetical order: Sorts tags alphabetically

+Note: The plugin automatically tracks tag usage when you manually type tags in your notes, not just when using the insert tags command.

 ## Compatibility